SlimeVR/SlimeVR-Docs-Site/src/diy/tracker-schematics.md

 ![Twisted pair cable I2C layout](../assets/img/twisted_pair.png)

 *Code put together by Carl (<https://github.com/carl-anders>), with images made by Lune#0241, nwbx01, Meia, Aed and Reclusious#2022 thanks to the help of the whole DIY community.
 Doc page integration by emojikage.
-Edited by calliepepper and Aed.
+Edited by calliepepper, Aed, and Amebun.
 Thanks to snapchat_hotdog for the testing on the extension lengths.*

 <script src="../assets/js/schematics.js"></script>